Top Global Payment Methods Compared: Cost, Speed, and Country Coverage

 To execute a high volume of global mass ACH payments, batched instructions must be sent to the transmitting bank, which may or may not have an interface to specific countries.
 If the bank cannot decipher this data, the ACH cannot process.

-Additionally, if there is a processing error, a series of return codes are sent by the local banking network to identify the issue.
-Although there is not always a guarantee.
+Additionally, if there is a processing error, the local banking network sends a series of return codes to identify the issue.
+Although there is no guarantee.

 Best Use Case

-It is ideal for payees that are cost-conscious, as the amounts tend to be lower, and payments can be more frequent.
-It is also convenient for receiving funds in a local currency (note the destination country must have established and supported rules for banking).
+It is ideal for cost-conscious payees, as amounts tend to be lower and payments can be more frequent.
+It is also convenient for receiving funds in local currency (note that the destination country must have established and supported banking rules).

 Worst Use Case